Python · SQL · Web Dev · Java · AI/ML tracks launching soon — your one platform for all of IT

 Distributed Databases & CAP Theorem

-Data across multiple machines — fragmentation, replication, two-phase commit, and the CAP theorem that every system design interview asks about.
+Data across multiple machines — fragmentation, replication, two-section commit, and the CAP theorem that every system design interview asks about.

 Horizontal & Vertical FragmentationReplication StrategiesTwo-Phase Commit (2PC)CAP TheoremCA · CP · AP Real Examples